 - Buildings, bridges and walls: Many reserves do have buildings, bridges and walls and these can have vegetation not encountered elsewhere on the reserve

 - Fringes - roadsides, bare ground and waste ground: One is likely to encounter 'fringe' habitat almost anywhere, including nature reserves.
-Indeed, at Durlston Country Park some of the rarest flowers are found in the car park!
+Indeed, at Durlston Country Park some of the rarest flowers are found in the car parks

 - Quarries and mineral extraction: Whilst of little interest when work is under way, once redundant, quarries and gravel pits can become important nature reserves when nature starts to recolonise them